evmos/ethermint/docs/core/encoding.md

 ### Amino

 The Cosmos SDK also supports the legacy Amino encoding format for backwards compatibility with previous versions, specially for client encoding.
-Ethermint will not support Amino in the EVM module once the migration to SDK `v0.40` is finalized.
+Ethermint does not support Amino in the EVM module.

 ### RLP